Top 5 Ways to Improve Your Cat’s Holistic Health

 Domesticated cats’ wild counterparts can give us insight into what kind of environments and experiences our little felines might appreciate.
 Cats can greatly benefit from things like fresh air, private and elevated spaces to “perch” on, space to stroll around and play, and a view outside.
 Going without these things can negatively impact a cat’s health, weight, and mood over time.

 One way of providing all of these things at once is with a “catio” or cat patio.
-If you have a yard or an apartment with a balcony, creating a secure enclosure outside is a great way to keep your cat engaged and active and allow them to experience the outdoors without hurting themselves or the local wildlife.
+If you have a yard or an apartment with a balcony, creating a secure outdoor enclosure is a great way to keep your cat engaged and active while allowing them to experience the outdoors without hurting themselves or local wildlife.

 #5 Play Often to Support Physical and Mental Health

-Staying active will help your cat stay fit or lose weight if needed, and it will support healthy joints and muscles.
+Staying active will help your cat stay fit or, if needed, lose weight, and support healthy joints and muscles.
 It is also good for cats to be able to ‘act like cats’, which includes using their prey drive while stalking and pouncing on toys.

 Final Thoughts

 BONUS!
-Check-in with your Neighborhood Pet Shop.
-They could be running these fantastic Offers brought to you by your favorite healthy cat brands!
+Check in with your Neighborhood Pet Shop.
+They could be running these fantastic Offers from your favorite healthy cat brands!